meetoseh/backend/docs/db/client_screens.md

       should render the attached image for this field in the admin area.
 This is the logical resolution on the client.

+    - `x-dynamic-size`:

+      ```json
+      {
+        "width": ["width"],
+        "height": ["height"]
+      }
+      ```

+      If specified, the user can specify a dynamic size for this component using other parameters on the screen.
+Specifically, `width` will point to where the width of this image can be taken from relative to the screen schema root, and `height` will point to where the height of this image can be taken from.
+The processor will be passed this object under the `dynamic_size` keyword argument.

+      If `x-thumbhash` is not specified but `x-dynamic-size` is, the thumbhash size will be the 1x size.

+      Typical processing will be 1x, 1.5x, 2x, 2.5x, and 3x, and, for previewing, the smallest of:

+      - 1x
+      - 200 width, natural height (for large landscape images) (natural meaning 200\*(height/width), not using the actual uploaded images aspect ratio)
+      - 200 height, natural width (for large portrait images)

+      In order to avoid accidental cropping, even widths and heights are generally required.

   - `content_uid`: the input parameter must be a string, the output parameter is

     ```json